betatran3010/bowers-cis-website/design-plan/milestone-2.md

 - The course codes in the General Requirements page are bold to emphasize the courses everyone in the major has to take.

 ## Interactivity Rationale
-> Describe the purpose of your proposed interactivity.
-> Provide a brief rationale explaining how your proposed interactivity addresses the goals of your site's audience and enhances their user experience.

 The **home page** has an image gallery that enlarges the image (thumbnail) that the users select, which addresses the audience's goals of learning more about the ISST major by seeing what life as an ISST major looks like through images.
 It enhances their experience because they don't have to scroll past all the images, and instead, they can just look at the ones they are interested in.